CATALPAresearch/moodle-mod_openchat/README.md

 ## *OpenChat* is a Moodle activity plugin for chatting with open-source large language models.

 *openchat* (mod_openchat) is a ready to use Moodle activity plugin that enables students to chat with an open-source large language model.
 Currently, the plugin is compatible with the API of OpenWebUI (former Ollama).
-Thus, all models available for OpenWebUI can be selected by the teacher for chat communication of students.
+Thus, all models available for [OpenWebUI](https://github.com/open-webui/open-webui) can be selected by the teacher for chat communication of students.
+In addition the plugin supports document chats using Retrieval Augmented Generation (RAG).
+RAG requires an external webservice providing the document store and handling the retrieval tasks.
+The RAG implementation is build for [RAG Webservice](https://github.com/catalparesearch/rag-webservice/).

 <!-- development-related badges -->